Role of AR and VR in Ecommerce

 Brands can use virtual reality to display their products in a virtual environment.
 It can show how customers can use a particular product.

 Aside from that, brands can also use VR to recreate the social aspect of shopping.
 They can take a look at the virtual store with their friends in real-time and interact with each other regarding a product.
 They can even consult with a virtual member in case they need any assistance.
+Thus the need for product 3d modeling services increased rapidly from the past few years.

 Interactive user manuals